ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ![traefik pod](images/how-to-bake-an-ortelius-pi/part03/05-traefik-pods.png)

 - Using GitHub fork the [Traefik Helm Chart](https://github.com/traefik/traefik-helm-chart)
-- Clone the Helm Chart to your local machine and enable the Traefik dashboard in `values.yaml`
+- Clone the Helm Chart to your local machine and enable the Traefik `dashboard, kubernetesCRD and kubernetesIngress` in `values.yaml`
 - Don't forget to save

 ```